freemint/libcmini/README.md

 Contributions are always welcome.

-Please, make sure to provide all new code using 'four spaces' indentation without TAB characters.
+Please make sure you provide all new code using 'four spaces' indentation without TAB characters and trailing spaces removed.